-Summary: Applied behavior analysis (ABA) therapy is one of many therapy options available to individuals with autism spectrum disorder (ASD).
+Applied behavior analysis (ABA) therapy is one of many therapy options available to children with autism spectrum disorder (ASD).
 The appropriate assessment and treatment of ASD involves a multidisciplinary team of professionals collaborating with one another to ensure that these children receive all of the appropriate services necessary to achieve successful outcomes.
 Speech-language pathologists (SLPs) are critical members of the multidisciplinary team.

-The U.S. Department of Education issued guidance [PDF] emphasizing the importance of evaluating children suspected of ASD using a qualified team of professionals, and recognizing that ABA is only one method for treating children with ASD.
+The U.S. Department of Education issued guidance [PDF] emphasizing the importance of evaluating children suspected of ASD using a qualified team of professionals and recognizing that ABA is only one method for treating children with ASD.